Data Discovery for Data Science

 - Time to discovering datasets on a data lake was reduced from days or weeks to minutes or hours.

-- Seamless integration between Cask Tracker and Cask Hydrator took the company from the data discovery phase to ideation and pipeline creation in minutes, which previously required hours and sometimes days.
+- Seamless integration between CDAP took the company from the data discovery phase to ideation and pipeline creation in minutes, which previously required hours and sometimes days.

 - Having an easier method to discover datasets in the data lake lowered the utilization of cluster resources in terms of compute and storage.